jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 A DSL can be useful in the right situation, but make sure you are in the right situation.
 Is the domain flexible?
 By that, do you need to support many scenarios with a domain, such as customer-specific configurations or rapidly changing behavior requests, such as regulatory policies, etc.?
 See: [Use Cases for Composability Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#use-cases-for-composability-design-patterns).

-This type of domain specification flexibility is not the same as config values, feature flags, or branching logic, which tends to add complexity to the implementation.
+This type of domain flexibility is not the same as config values, feature flags, or branching logic, which tends to add complexity to the implementation.
 This flexibility resides in DSL specifications, each of which are transformed into unique and individual [composite object trees](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) from which the bespoke behaviors emerge.
 This is the separation of [Computation and Coordination](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#computation-and-coordination).

 <img src="https://c.pxhere.com/images/32/a9/e1864c52b80e38516c9858588672-1599519.jpg!d" alt="Tax Forms" title="Image Source: https://pxhere.com/en/photo/1599519" width = "40%" align="right" style="padding-right: 35px;">